 49-11-612 - Public employees.

-78-23-5 - ERISA-qualified benefits, Keoghs, IRAs, and Roth IRAs if the contributions have been made and benefits have accrued more than 1 year before filing for bankruptcy.
+78-23-5 - ERISA-qualified benefits, Keoghs, IRAs, and Roth IRAs if the contributions were made and benefits have accrued more than one year before filing for bankruptcy.

 78-23-6 - Any pension or annuity needed for support.

 34A-2-422 - Workers' compensation.

 35A-3-112 - General assistance.